 (b) MassHealth will waive recovery in an amount equal to the value of the qualifying heir’s or devisee’s interest in the estate up to a maximum of $50,000 per qualifying heir or devisee.
 If there is more than one qualifying heir or devisee in an estate, the total amount of the agency’s estate recovery claim waived for qualifying heirs or devisees shall be limited to a total of $100,000.

-(c) An estate with qualifying heirs or devisees, regardless of whether or not there are non-qualifying heirs, will be subject to estate recovery based on the lesser of:
+(c) An estate with qualifying heirs or devisees, regardless of whether there are nonqualifying heirs, will be subject to estate recovery based on the lesser of the following:

 1. the value of the estate remaining after deducting the amount waived from the total value of the estate for qualifying heirs and devisees; or